How to Master the Art of Deboning Fish: Pro Tips

 The best knife for deboning fish is a high-quality filleting knife, which is typically sharp and flexible.
 This allows it to navigate the contours of the fish easily, making clean and precise cuts essential for successful deboning.

-How can I tell if fish is fresh before buying?
+How can I tell if the fish is fresh before buying?

 Fresh fish should have clear eyes, firm flesh, bright gills, and a mild scent.
 Avoid fish with dull eyes, mushy texture, or a strong, fishy odour, as these are indicators of poor freshness and quality.